 Dog friendly beaches near Weymouth are memorable for all the right reasons, largely thanks to the fact there are plenty where dogs are allowed all year round.
 Of course, you also benefit from that perfect seaside town facade, too.
-Whether you’re down near Chesil Beach or Monkey Beach, make a point to check out if dogs are allowed before you go.
+Whether you’re down near Chesil Beach or Monkey Beach, make a point to check what beach allows dogs before you go.

 The top five Weymouth dog friendly beaches we list here are not only great fun for all the family, but also have clear rules and guidelines.
 We’ve run Dorset with a fine toothcomb to find these beautiful beaches – so why not book yourself one of the top properties in the area and make a real holiday out of it?

 When are dogs allowed on beaches in Weymouth, Dorset?